oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

 If you just created a new Cloud account following the instructions in Getting Started, you must wait at least 30 minutes before you attempt to create an instance of Visual Builder.
 (It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned and for the Visual Builder navigation menu to show.)
 If you already have a Cloud account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *If you log in using an Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.*

-> **Note:** To successfully provision a Visual Builder instance using a Free Tier account, you need an Oracle Cloud account with active credits.
-If you don't have credits, you'll need to upgrade to a paid account.
-See [Oracle Cloud Infrastructure Free Tier](https://www.oracle.com/cloud/free/#always-free) for details.

 ## Task 1: Create a compartment for Visual Builder

 Visual Builder instances use Oracle Cloud Infrastructure (OCI) as underlying infrastructure.
 To connect your Visual Builder instance to OCI resources, you need a dedicated compartment.
 While you can use the `root` compartment for your Visual Builder, it's recommended that you create a dedicated compartment to better organize and isolate your Visual Builder resources.